uw-dims/dims-swplan/docs/source/licensingplan.rst

 Compatibility of Open Source Licenses
 -------------------------------------

-Wikipedia has a good description of what constitutes a `Permissive free software licence`_ (sic), which is a concern when integrating open source projects.
+Wikipedia describes a `Permissive free software licence`_ (sic), which is a concern when integrating open source projects.
 Figure :ref:`licensecompatibility` from this page is included here (under the terms of Creative Commons "Attribution-Share Alike 3.0 License").

 .. _licensecompatibility: